terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

   };
 ```

-One strange thing is that the `key` attribute is not defined here, but we saw earlier that `store.key` was used to encode the token.
+A very odd thing is that the `key` attribute is not defined here, but we saw earlier that `store.key` was used to encode the token.

-In [store.js] we can find the place where `store.key` is actually defined:
+In [store.js] we can find a place where `store.key` is actually defined:

 ```js
 // Invalidate and resign all items